brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 A hacker developed a crack to disable the license check of a popular antivirus program and shared it on piracy forums.

+### Custom YARA Rules
+**Definition:**
+User-defined rules written in the YARA language to identify and classify malware based on patterns or strings.

+**Example Usage:**
+The analyst wrote custom YARA rules to detect a new variant of ransomware.

 ### CVE (Common Vulnerabilities and Exposures)
 **Definition:**